top of page

 Darren: The reality is that you can’t altogether avoid it when working on a construction project.
 It would be unreasonable to expect the contractors to work without causing any disruption at all.
 I like to approach the project from a position of tolerance and reason – reminding everyone that they need to be tolerant and reasonable!
 That is easier said than done though, because people tend to get grumpy when they get disrupted.
 The answer is to listen to everyone’s perspective and find the middle ground.
 Mediation becomes the number one skill of the project manager.

-Q: Are you working in any live environments at the moment?
-How will you manage the disruption?
+Q: Have you worked in any live environments?
+How did you manage the disruption?

 Q: What is your top tip?